Are you planning on day hiking in Saguaro National Park? Follow along with our hike in this cactus-lovers paradise!

 Not everything went smoothly when we went hiking in Saguaro National Park, but we still had fun!

-First of all, summer starts a lot earlier in Tuscon, Arizona than it does in most of the country.
+Summer starts a lot earlier in Tucson, Arizona than it does in most of the country.

 We severely underestimated the brutal May heat in Saguaro National Park.